Richard Meale: Sydney 2000–2009

-On his visits to Sydney "he stayed with music publisher and broadcaster Julie Simonds and her family, eventually residing there until 2007.
+On his visits to Sydney Meale "stayed with music publisher and broadcaster Julie Simonds and her family, eventually residing there until 2007.
 Then he moved in with his niece Amanda [Meale] and her family in Frenchs Forest."
+Interviewed there as a sick old man, Meale insisted that truth to personal emotion in music could only be found through unconscious knowledge of musical culture.
+He alludes to Wittgenstein, contrasting an imposed formalism — atonalism like the Tractatus — with music as an embedded form of life — like the Philosophical Investigations.

 He died in Sydney on 23 November 2009 at the age of 77.

 Table of works by Richard Meale

 This table has been compiled from the website of the Australian Music Centre, from the Meale entry on the website of the Move label and from performance times given by Apple Music.

-Honours, awards and nominations
+The items have been checked against Graeme Skinner's published list and Michael Hannan's "List of Works", but work disowned by Meale has been omitted.

+Recordings

+Most of Meale's work can be downloaded from Apple Music, Spotify, Amazon Music or YouTube.
+But there are notable exceptions.
+Nocturnes, one of Meale's most highly praised works, and Cicada can be only bought on CDs from the Australian Music Centre.
+The opera Voss with its 1987 cast is available on YouTube with full score and subtitles supplemented by photos of the performance.
+A 480p-quality recording of the first and only performance of the opera Mer de Glace is available on YouTube but lacks video, subtitles or libretto.
+A recording of Meale's last orchestral work Three Miró Pieces is available from the Australian Music Centre for loan but not sale.

-Honours
+Honours and awards

 Meale was made a Member of the Order of the British Empire (MBE) in 1971 and a Member of the Order of Australia (AM) in 1985.
-In 2000 Meale was conferred Doctor of Letters honoris causa by the University of New England.

-In 2011, Voss was added to the National Film and Sound Archive of Australia's Sounds of Australia registry.

-APRA Awards

-The APRA Awards have been presented annually since 1982 by the Australasian Performing Right Association (APRA).
+He was elected an Honorary Fellow of the Australian Academy of the Humanities (FAHA) in 2000.